Back in the Game (2019 TV series)

 Back in the Game is a 2019 television series on the American channel CNBC presented by Major League Baseball (MLB) star and businessman Alex Rodriguez.
-The four-episode series is scheduled on Wednesdays at 10 p.m. with the launching episode on CNBC on November 6, 2019.
+The four-episode series was scheduled on Wednesdays at 10 p.m. with the launching episode on CNBC on November 6, 2019.
 Rodriguez enlists the expertise of various entrepreneurs and experts to aid him in his endeavor.

 Beginnings

-CNBC tried the concept initially in 2018 when it announced that it would launch Back in the Game by Alex Rodriguez on March 10, 2018 under the general Make It series.
+CNBC tried the concept initially in 2018 when it announced that it would launch Back in the Game by Alex Rodriguez on March 10, 2018, under the general Make It series.
 The initial episode for the pilot featured the NBA basketball player Joe Smith.
 But the series didn't materialize in 2018 except for that episode.
 It was relaunched in 2019 with the initial episode to be broadcast on November 6, 2019.

 Featured personalities

 The featured persons on the series are: